amilabandara/GOCR/README.md

 # GOCR
-GOCR is allow you to convert your image into a editable word document.
+GOCR allows you to convert your image into a editable word document.
 All text in the image will be converted to standard fonts and you can edit as you want.
 GOCR is based on powerful Google Drive API.
 It uses Google Drive API's powerful OCR feature to convert image text in to editable document and support more than 200 languages including very complex scripts.